swr06/Lumen-3D/README.md

 # Lumen Engine

-For the record, I came up with this name much much before unreal did.
+(For the record, I came up with this name much much before unreal did.)

+A **TOY ENGINE**.
+This project is mostly used as a testing ground to experiment with various graphics techniques.

 ## Done